Cadastral surveying: Monuments

-Monuments are categorized into two groups which are known as natural and artificial.
-Natural monuments are things such as trees, large stones, and other substantial, naturally occurring objects that were in place before the survey was made.
-An artificial monument is anything within the regulations which marks the property boundary—having been placed by landowners, surveyors, engineers, or others.
-They may be referred to as iron pins or pipes, stakes, trees, concrete monuments, or whatever the surveyor decides to use at the time, within the regulations for the area.
-The courts have held that natural monuments take precedence over artificial monuments, because they are more certain in identification and less likely to be disturbed.
+Cadastral survey monuments can be either natural or artificial.
+Natural monuments are things such as trees, large stones, and other substantial, naturally occurring objects that were in place before the survey was made and are very unlikely to be moved.
+An artificial monument is anything that (within local surveying regulations) serves to mark a property boundary—having been placed by landowners, surveyors, engineers, or others.
+They have included (but are not necessarily limited to) iron pins or pipes, stakes, and concrete monuments.
+US courts have held that natural monuments take precedence over artificial monuments, because they are more certain in identification and less likely to be disturbed.

-Over time, construction and maintenance of roads and many other human acts, along with acts of nature such as earthquakes, movement of water, and tectonic shift can obliterate or damage the monumented locations of land boundaries.
+Over time, construction and maintenance of roads and many other human acts, along with acts of nature such as earthquakes, movement of water, and tectonic shift, can obliterate or damage the monumented locations of land boundaries.
 The land surveyor is often compelled to consider other evidence such as fence locations, wood lines, monuments on neighboring properties, and people's recollections.
-This other evidence is known as extrinsic evidence and is a fairly common principle.
+These other forms of evidence are known as extrinsic evidence, and are fairly commonly used.
 Extrinsic evidence is defined as evidence outside the writings, in this case evidence outside of the deed.
-Extrinsic evidence is held to be of equal value to evidence from another source.
+Extrinsic evidence has been held to be of equal value to evidence from another source.

 A land surveyor sets monuments at actual physical points on the ground that define angle points of boundary lines dividing neighboring land parcels.
-These monuments may be iron rebar rods or pipes but they vary by local regulations.
+These monuments may be iron rebar rods or pipes, but they vary by local regulations.
 Rods or pipes may have an affixed plastic cap over the top bearing the responsible surveyor's name and license number.
 Older monuments may exist such as old pipes, gun barrels, axles, mounds of stone, whiskey bottles, or even wooden stakes.
 In addition to rods and pipes, surveyors might use 4 inch × 4 inch concrete posts at the corners of large parcels or anywhere which requires greater stability (e.g. beach sand).